 DAP remains unswerving in its commitment that Malaysia shall remain as a democratic, secular and multi-religious nation.
 DAP’s co-operation with the other three opposition parties was based on the BA common manifesto, “Towards A Just Malaysia” in order to break the BN’s political hegemony and smash the chains of repression fettering the rights and freedom of Malaysians and undermining justice, freedom, democracy and good governance.
 Once the common objectives of the BA coalition had been tainted by one component party’s insistence that the secular nature of this country should replaced with an Islamic one, it was no longer tenable for DAP to continue in the BA.

 In March 2008 general election, a new political scenario emerged in Malaysia with the unprecedented denial of two-thirds parliamentary majority of the Barisan Nasional and its loss of power in five states – Penang led by a DAP Chief Minister, Perak, Selangor, Kedah and Kelantan.
-This led to the formation of Pakatan Rakyat by the three opposition parties – DAP, Parti Keadilan Rakyat and PAS – which together totalled 82 of the 222 parliamentary seats to usher in a just, united and democratic Malaysia.
+This led to the formation of Pakatan Rakyat by the three opposition parties – DAP, PAS and Parti Keadilan Rakyat (a merger between PKN and PRM) – which together totalled 82 of the 222 parliamentary seats to usher in a just, united and democratic Malaysia.

 In May 2013 general election, the aim of defeating Barisan Nasional was almost achieved when Pakatan Rakyat won 52% of the popular votes, however the gerrymandering of the Parliamentary seats denied the opposition’s victory.
 DAP continued to improve its performance by garnering 38 Parliamentary and 99 State seats, helping the opposition to increase the number to 89 Parliamentary seats.